NPS-DEEP/hashdb/doc/announce_1.1.0.md

 * Correct wording to indicate distinct hashes, not unique hashes.
 * Fix `scan_random` command to correctly scan duplicates from fresh copy rather than from the already open database.
 * Flush every progress status line.
 Before, progress did not appear until the stdout buffer was full.
+* Non-standard spacing was removed from the `size` command.

 # Known Deficiencies
 * On Windows systems, hashdb cannot open the same database multiple times in read-only mode.